Theosophical University Press Edition

 May I beg of you two more personal and important favours?
 First — to ever bear in mind that whenever and whatever is possible will be always done for you unurged; hence never to either ask for, or suggest it, yourself — since it will amount to simply avoiding to me the supremely disagreeable task of having to refuse a friend's request without, moreover, being in a position to explain the reason why; and second — to remember that though personally and for your own sake I may be prepared to do a great deal I have in no way bound myself to do anything of the sort for the Fellows of the British T.S.
 I have pledged my word to you to teach them through your kind agency — our philosophy and whether they accept it or not.
 But I have never undertaken to convince any of them of the extent of our powers nor even of our personal existence.
 Their belief or disbelief in the latter is a matter of very trifling importance to us indeed.
 If they are ever to be benefitted by our promise, it must be through you, alone and your own personal efforts.
 Nor can you ever see me (in flesh), — not even in a clearly defined vision — unless you are prepared to pledge your honour never to reveal the fact to anyone, so long as you live, (save you receive permission to that effect).
 That the consequence of such a pledge will be a never satisfied as an ever recurring doubt in the minds of your British Fellows — is just what we want for the present.
 Too much, or too little was said and proved of us as M.A.
 (Oxon) justly remarked.
 We are ordered to set ourselves to work to sweep away the few vestiges — for which fresh policy you are indebted to the incessant underground intrigues of our ex-friend Mr. Hume — (now entirely in the hands of the Brothers of the Shadow) — and the more our actual existence be doubted — the better.
 As to tests and convincing proofs to the Sadducees of Europe generally and those of England especially — this is something to be left entirely out of our future programme.
 Unless allowed to use our own judgment and means — the course of future events will by no means run smooth.
 Thus you should never use such phrases as "for the sake of strength with friends at home" as they would be sure to do no good and would simply irritate the more the other "powers that be" — to use the ridiculous phrase.
 It is not always flattering, good friend, to be placed even by those one likes the best — on the same level with shells and mediums — for the purpose of tests.
 I thought you had luckily outgrown that stage.
 Let us hold at present to the simply intellectual aspect of our intercourse and busy ourselves but with philosophy and — your future paper and leave the rest to time and its unforeseen developments.

-It is precisely because I follow and perceive the dual working of your mind in making such requests that I sign myself invariably
+It is precisely because I follow and perceive the dual working of your mind when making such requests that I sign myself invariably

 Your affectionate friend,